Ebiroll/qemu_esp32/README.md

 You should be able to run on two cores.

-This could probably also be emulated better,
+This is now emulated better,
 ```
      void esp_crosscore_int_send_yield(int coreId) {
              assert(coreId<portNUM_PROCESSORS);